Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

 To quantitatively assess the relationships between structural descriptors and transport properties, we first computed the Pearson correlation matrix~\cite{benesty2009noise} across all available parameters, as shown in Fig.~\ref{fig:pearson}.
 Several strong correlations emerge, providing insight into how geometry and topology affect the electrical performance of CNT networks.
 Local geometric distortions, captured by the curvature factor $C$ and buckling factor $B$, are among the most influential descriptors.
 These two quantities are strongly correlated ($r=0.89$), as both reflect geometric distortions at the nanotube segment level.
-In particular, both $C$ and $B$ show a strong positive correlation with the total current $I_{\mathrm{tot}}$ ($r=0.87$ and $r=0.93$, respectively) and even more with the current $I_{1/3}$ when only one third of the tubes are considered metallic ($r=0.92$ and $r=0.97$).
+In particular, both $C$ and $B$ show a strong positive correlation with the total current $I_{\mathrm{tot}}$ ($r=0.87$ and $r=0.93$, respectively) and even more with the current $I_{1/3}$ when only one-third of the tubes are considered metallic ($r=0.92$ and $r=0.97$).
 These results suggest that local mechanical distortions facilitate charge transport, probably by enhancing intertube overlap and contact and/or by reducing the number of junctions along the main conductive paths.

 In contrast, the bundling factor $\beta$ shows a strong negative correlation with $I_{\mathrm{tot}}$ ($r = -0.66$) and with $I_{1/3}$ ($r=-0.81$), indicating that highly bundled networks tend to conduct less efficiently.
-Similar trends have been widely reported in low-density, transparent CNT films, where increasing bundle size reduces the number of effective intertube junctions and limits charge percolation~\cite{hecht2006conductivity, lyons2008relationship, simien2008influence, nirmalraj2009electrical,jiang2018ultrahigh,shin2009conductivity}.
-The geometric arguments made in these papers are consistent with the behavior we observe in our high-density films.
+Similar trends have been widely reported in low-density transparent CNT films, where increasing the size of the bundles reduces the number of effective intertube junctions and limits charge percolation~\cite{hecht2006conductivity, lyons2008relationship, simien2008influence, nirmalraj2009electrical,jiang2018ultrahigh,shin2009conductivity}.
+The geometric arguments made in these studies are consistent with the behavior we observe in our high-density films.